-Visit: www.radiodetection.com Follow us on: Fin D
+Visit: www.radiodetection.com Follow us on: fin D

 Copyright © 2023 Radiodetection Ltd. All rights reserved.
-Radiodetection, and RD7100 are registered trademarks of Radiodetection in the United States and/or other countries.
-Trademarks and Notices.
-The following are trademarks of Radiodetection: RD7100, eCert, TruDepth, RD Manager, RD Map, Peak+, Power Filters, Strike Alert, CALSafe.
-The design of the RD7100 locators and transmitters has been registered.
-The design of the 4 chevrons has been registered.
-RAM is a trademark of National Products Inc. Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
+RD7200, Power Filters, Peak+, eCert, Strike Alert, SideStep Auto, CALSafe, RD Manager Online and Radiodetection are either trademarks of Radiodetection in the United States and/ or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
+Photos are indicative and products received may not be identical to those shown.
 This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.